Package Manager Utility

-Select Yes if you have internet connection to download the catalog and proceed the setup
+Select Yes if you have an internet connection to download the catalog and proceed to setup

 Select No to cancel setup and close Package Manager

 After successful Setup the log window shows Updating server catalog...
-Done. and the addons and library status.
+Done. along with the addons and library status.
 You can install any addons now (see below).

 Select Yes to connect to the server and enter on-line mode

-Select No to read off-line catalog from disk and enter off-line mode
+Select No to read the off-line catalog from disk and enter off-line mode

 - Otherwise either on-line or off-line mode is selected automatically

-Package Mananger allows to browse the available and installed packages in both on-line and off-line mode.
+Package Manager allows you to browse the available and installed packages in both on-line and off-line mode.

 - use the left menu to filter messages by group

-- use Status or Category selection below to choose grouping
+- use the Status or Category selection below to choose grouping

 - observe Installed and Latest available version of the addon or base library

-- select items clicking on the nave to view description at the bottom
+- select items clicking on the name to view a description at the bottom

 The application lets you choose packages to install.
 The package list shown can be configured by selecting from the list on the left, which is either a list by installed status, or a list by package type.